Gilbert Bates: British march

 Later, a wealthy friend of Bates's wagered $1,000 against $100 that Bates could not march the length of England carrying the Stars and Stripes without being insulted.
 This was due to the idea that many English supported the Confederacy during the Civil War because of cotton exports.
 On November 5, 1872, Bates, in full military uniform, began a 400 mi march from the Scottish border to London.
 Throughout his travels in England, he was overwhelmed by the enthusiasm and kindness of the villagers.
 Hoteliers refused to let him pay; people fought to feed him.
 By the end of November, he had reached London, but the crowds were so great he had to be driven in an open carriage to the Guildhall, where he ceremoniously hung the unsullied Stars and Stripes next to the Union Jack.
 Upon reaching London, Bates telegrammed his friend, "Cancel wager.
 I regard this mission as something finer than a matter of money."

 Artistic depiction

-In September 2003, a dramatization of Bates's story titled "The Saga of Sergeant Bates: the Most Sensational March in American History", by John Nicholas Schweitzer, was commissioned by John Vorndran and produced for the Edgerton (Wisconsin) bicentennial.
+In September 2003, a dramatization of Bates's story titled "The Saga of Sergeant Bates: the Most Sensational March in American History", by John Nicholas Schweitzer, was commissioned by John Vorndran and produced for the Edgerton (Wisconsin) sesquicentennial.